eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/verifiable.presentation.protocol.md

 `org.eclipse.dspace.dcp.vc.type:Member`

-denotes read-only access to the VC type `Member` and may be used to request a VC or VP.
+denotes read-only access to the VC type `Member` and MAY be used to request a VC or VP.

 ##### The `org.eclipse.dspace.dcp.vc.id` Alias

-The `org.eclipse.dspace.dcp.vc.id` alias value must be supported and is used to specify access to a verifiable credential by id.
+The `org.eclipse.dspace.dcp.vc.id` alias value MUST be supported and is used to specify access to a verifiable credential by id.
 For example:

 `org.eclipse.dspace.dcp.vc.id:8247b87d-8d72-47e1-8128-9ce47e3d829d`

-denotes read-only access to the VC identified by `8247b87d-8d72-47e1-8128-9ce47e3d829d` and may be used to request a [=Verifiable Credential=].
+denotes read-only access to the VC identified by `8247b87d-8d72-47e1-8128-9ce47e3d829d` and MAY be used to request a [=Verifiable Credential=].

 ### Presentation Response Message